diracts/blammo-bot/README.md

 - make timestamps system more comprehensive and robust
 - general: integrate custom functions with original framework better
 - general: remove or disable unused functionality from original bot framework
+- add test cases like i was supposed to a long time ago lmao
+- general: plan out and follow a better structure for the entire project